Parliamentary.ai

 Overview

 This bill amends the Budget Responsibility and National Audit Act 2011 to allow the Office for Budget Responsibility (OBR) to independently scrutinize and certify the policy costings of political parties in the House of Commons.
-This will provide greater transparency and accountability regarding the financial implications of party manifestos.
+This aims to increase transparency and accountability regarding the financial implications of party manifestos.

 Description